illinois-stat430/stat430sp25/README.md

 # News

+ - Tuesday, Feb 13 is now a lab session.

  - Lab2 is now posted.
 It is due on 02/21 at 11:59 PM.

  - Ehsan Bokhari (Assistant General Manager, Chicago Cubs) will speak in class on 01/28